The #1 Largest Crypto Term Glossary

 Off-Chain Transaction - a transaction that occurs outside of the main blockchain.

-Online Storage - device or system that is connected to the internet and used for storing cryptocurrencies and private keys of crypto accounts.
+Online Storage - an internet-connected device or system that is used to store cryptocurrencies and the private keys for crypto accounts.

 Offline Storage - the storage of cryptocurrency or other digital assets in devices that do not maintain an internet connection.